mvolkmann/js2htmlstr/README.md

 To run the unit tests, enter `npm install` and `npm run test`.

-For an example project that uses this project, see the `example` directory.
+The `example` directory contains an example project that uses this package.